-The University of Western Ontario Department of History 2015-2016

-HISTORY 3605E- CRUSADERS and MUSLIMS in the HOLYLAND

-Professor Maya Shatzmiller Ph.D.
-FRSC

-Lecture: Thursday 2:30-4:30 Classroom: STVH 2166 Office: Lawson Hall 2229

-Telephone: 519-661-2100 ext.
-84994

-Email: maya@uwo.ca

-Office Hours: by appointment

-Course Description

-The Crusades to the Holy Land were a moment in the history of Christendom as well as a chapter in the history of Western Europe, Eastern Christianity, and the medieval Islamic Middle East.

-While the historical experience of the First Crusade to the Holy land was unique in many respects, the Crusades to the Holy land as a whole have a comprehensive history of their own as a two hundred years period, contiguous and linked to changes which affected the political, religious, social and economic development of Europe and the Middle East.
-The approach undertaken in this course is to look at the history of the Crusades as a truncated experience but also as an intermediary period, as a tool of change in medieval history and explore and study tis history chronologically, thematically, comparatively, and analytically.

-The course is organized around four main themes:
+The University of Western Ontario Department of History 2016-2017 HISTORY 3605E- CRUSADERS and MUSLIMS in the HOLYLAND Professor Maya Shatzmiller Ph.D.
+FRSC Lecture: Thursday 2:30-4:30 Classroom: STVH 3166 Office: Lawson Hall 2229 Telephone: 519-661-2111 ext.
+84994 Email: maya@uwo.ca Office Hours: by appointment Course Description The Crusades to the Holy Land were a 'moment in history'.
+Christendom, the medieval Islamic Middle East Western Europe, Byzantium, Eastern Christianity, were all affected.
+While the historical experience of the First Crusade to the Holy land was unique in many respects, the Crusades to the Holy land as a whole have a comprehensive history of their own as a two hundred years' political unit.
+It is contiguous and needs to be linked to political, religious, social and economic changes in Europe and the Middle East.
+The approach undertaken in this course is to look at the history of the Crusades as a unique phenomenon and explore and study tis history chronologically, thematically, comparatively, and analytically, but also as a period of change in medieval history The course is organized around four main themes:

-- i) The First Crusade including the preaching and the call for the first Crusade, groups participating in the march, the march and the conquest of Jerusalem, the settlement and the formation of the Crusaders states. - ii) The economic foundations of the Crusaders states including the social/economic/political system of European feudal system compare it with the Islamic iqta'.
+i) The First Crusade including the preaching and the call for the first Crusade, groups participating in the march, the march and the conquest of Jerusalem, the settlement and the formation of the Crusaders states. ii) The economic foundations of the Crusaders states including the social/economic/political system of European feudal system and compare it with the Islamic iqta'.
 Agriculture, cultivation methods and patterns in the Middle East and Europe.
-Manufacturing and trade, especially the effect of the Crusades on the development of the Italian cities, the Mediterranean trade and beyond. - iii) The third theme is the institutions, political, social and legal, created in the Holy Land by the Crusaders, represented by those of the Latin Kingdom of Jerusalem, before and after the fall of Jerusalem.
-Comparison to Islamic institutions highlights questions of performance, in military, social and economic areas. - iv) Fourth and last theme returns to events analyzing political developments in the Holy Land with the Second, Third and Fourth Crusades, implementing in the analysis the lessons learned from the three previous sections.
-Second Crusade following the fall of Edessa in 1143, the Battle of Hattin and the elimination of the kingdom of Jerusalem.
-Third and the Fourth Crusades and their relevance to the history of Trade, the loss of the interior and the survival of the coastal cities.
-We will end with the liquidation of the

-Crusaders enterprise in the Holy Land in 1291 and the developments in the Islamic Middle East in its aftermath.
+Manufacturing and trade, especially the effect of the Crusades on the development of the Italian cities, the Mediterranean trade and beyond. iii) The third theme is the institutions, political, social and legal, created in the Holy Land by the Crusaders, as represented by those of the Latin Kingdom of Jerusalem, before and after the fall of Jerusalem.
+Comparison to Islamic institutions highlights questions of social and economic and military performance. iv) Fourth theme returns to events analyzing political developments in the Holy Land in light of the Second, Third and Fourth Crusades.
+The Second Crusade followed the fall of Edessa in 1143.
+The Third and the Fourth Crusades followed the Battle of Hattin and the elimination of the kingdom of Jerusalem and the loss of the interior.
+We will end with the liquidation of the Crusaders enterprise in the Holy Land in 1291 and the developments in the Islamic Middle East in its aftermath.
+Learning outcome The preparation for class meetings, the research, the analysis of historical material, as well as the presentation of paper enable students to gain understanding of global events, and acquire better analytical and oral skills for the future.
+Students will acquire the knowledge of an important subject in world history of both medieval Europe and the Middle East.
+Students will also learn research methodology applied in the discipline of medieval western historiography.
+They will be trained in writing a historical paper, and in oral presentation of papers with a concise analytical research.
+Class work required: